 Police are constantly put into dangerous positions in the pursuit of their work.
 Consequently, anything that creates more danger to the public and the officers when making traffic stops, making an arrest, or serving a warrant is taken very seriously.
 Fleeing or eluding a police officer is not only dangerous but is considered a felony offense.
-If you have been charged with fleeing and eluding in Michigan, it is crucial to get the help of a skilled Michigan defense lawyer to ensure that your legal rights are being protected.
+If you have been charged with fleeing and eluding in Michigan, it is crucial to get the help of a skilled Michigan criminal defense lawyer to ensure that your legal rights are being protected.

 What is Considered Fleeing and Eluding Police in Michigan?